-A new MILP approach to simultaneously solve gasoline short-term scheduling and blending problems has been proposed.
-Although the method is able to deal with non-linear product properties and variable recipes, the use of non-linear constraints was avoided through an iterative procedure that can be based on a discrete or a continuous time mathematical formulation.
+An integrated MILP-based approach has been proposed to optimize the gasoline short-term blending and scheduling problem.
+The method is able to deal with non-linear product properties and variable recipes through an iterative procedure that can be used on a discrete or a continuous time formulation.
 As shown in the examples, the proposed model can generate very good solutions in terms of profit with very low CPU time requirements.